shawntabrizi/substrate-collectables-workshop/steps/1/README.md

 cargo test
 ```

+In general, you should make sure your rust compiler is up to date with `rustup update`.

 It may take a while for this to complete based on how powerful your computer is.

 Feel free to move onto the next steps while these checks are compiling.